janhennings/TheSwiftStyleGuide/README.md

 ## Structures and Classes

+Use a value type (struct, enum) when:
+* Comparing instance data with `==` makes sense
+* You want copies to have independent state
+* The data will be used in code across multiple threads

+Use a reference type (class) when:
+* Comparing instance identity with `===` makes sense
+* You want to create shared, mutable state

+Examples of good candidates for structures include:
+* The size of a geometric shape, perhaps encapsulating a `width` property and a `height` property, both of type `Double`.
+* A way to refer to ranges within a series, perhaps encapsulating a `start` property and a `length` property, both of type `Int`.
+* A point in a 3D coordinate system, perhaps encapsulating `x`, `y` and `z` properties, each of type `Double`.

+In all other cases, define a class, and create instances of that class to be managed and passed by reference.
+In practice, this means that most custom data constructs should be classes, not structures.

 ### Use of Self

 For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.